eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 ## Block Header Validation

-The process of block header validation, rigorously defined within the yellow paper and the python spec, encompasses extensive checks, including gas usage, timestamp accuracy, among others.
-This validation ensures every block strictly complies with Ethereum's standards, thereby upholding the network's security and operational stability.
-Furthermore, it delineates the boundaries of Ethereum's economic model, integrating essential safeguards against inefficiencies and vulnerabilities.
+The process of block header validation, rigorously defined within the yellow paper and the python spec, verifies the block integrity based on Ethereum protocol rules, e.g. hash verification, gas usage, timestamp accuracy, etc. This validation ensures every block complies with Ethereum protocol defined in the specification and implemented in the client.
+During sync and appending blocks, validation is an integral function of a blockchain by independently verifying current and historical data.

 The [validity](https://github.com/ethereum/execution-specs/blob/0f9e4345b60d36c23fffaa69f70cf9cdb975f4ba/src/ethereum/shanghai/fork.py#L269) of a block header, as specified in the Yellow Paper, employs a series of criteria to ensure each block adheres to Ethereum's protocol requirements.
-The parent block, denoted as $P(H)$, plays a crucial role in validating the current block header $H$ .
+The parent block, denoted as $P(H)$, is necessary to validate the current block header $H$ .
 The key conditions for validity include:

 $$V(H) \equiv H_{gasUsed} \leq H_{gasLimit} \qquad (57a)$$
 $$\land$$